 Do I need to meet with the DUS to discuss my plan for the Economics or Econ&Math major, or for a double major, or for switching majors?

 No, there is no need to meet with the DUS.
 In fact your first line of advising should be your economics college advisors (see "Get Advice" in the main menu to find out the economics professors who are assigned to your college).
 It can also be very helpful to consult the Peer Mentors.
 And the Economics undergraduate registrar is also able to answer most questions about major requirements and courses.
 The DUS should be consulted only for exceptional or unusual questions (by email or during the DUS office hours).

 Can I place out of Introductory Micro or Introductory Macro even without pre-college testing?

 Yes, but then you will have to take an additional elective.
 You can skip introductory courses if you feel confident about your background in economics, but we strongly recommend shopping both introductory and intermediate courses before making a decision.

 Can I apply for a related course credit retroactively?

 Yes.
 In the past there was a time limit to apply for related course credit, but it has been removed.

 Does the department have a placement exam?

-No. We provide each incoming first-year student with a placement based on application data and AP (and equivalent) exam scores.
-Students receive a personal e-mail with their placement.
+No. We provide each incoming first-year student with placement recommendations based on a survey and AP (or equivalent) exam scores.
+Students receive a personal e-mail with their recommended placement.
 Students can also find the placement on canvas.
 See our first-year placement page for more information.

 Does the economics major have the STEM designation?